 Lesser spotted eagle (Clanga pomarina, previously Aquila pomarina) is medium sized dark brown eagle.
 It’s wing span can reach up to 1,5 meters.
 The wings are long and evenly broad, tips well “fingered”.
 It’s strong legs are covered with feathers up to the fingers.

 Although it is one of the smallest eagles, the lesser spotted eagle is a majestic bird that can usually be observed calmly soaring above fields and plains.
 It reaches maturity around age of 3-4, and can live up to 20 years.
 Life of lesser spotted eagle is closely linked with humans and their activities as it is strongly affected by the way we manage our farmlands and meadows, and what we do in the forests.
 Lesser spotted eagle needs a mosaic of different land uses - a meadow, fallow lands and grasslands where to forage for food, and it needs a forest where to build a nest.
-Lesser spotted eagle also needs separately growing trees, hay stacks, fences and poles where to sit and observe the potential prey.
-In turn, clear cuts and large monoculture fields are not suitable for lesser spotted eagles.
-If lesser spotted eagle is present in the landscape, it indicates rich biodiversity of the territory.
+It also needs separately growing trees, hay stacks, fences and poles where to sit and observe the potential prey.

 Most often the lesser spotted eagle feeds on small rodents (mainly voles) and amphibians, but can prey as well on moles, insects, and - rarely - small birds.